bitst0rm-pub/Formatter/README.md

     "debug": false,

     // Auto open the console panel whenever formatting fails.
-    // This is useful when combined with "debug": "status" or true "open_console_on_failure": false,
+    // This is useful if "debug" is "status" or true "open_console_on_failure": false,

+    // The counterpart for success.
+    "close_console_on_success": false,

     // Timeout to abort subprocess in seconds.
     // Default to 10 seconds.
 Set to false to disable the timeout.